Bandra–Worli Sea Link: Toll collection

-Power supply & lighting
+Power supply and lighting

 The bridge has a reliable and redundant power supply, backed up by diesel generators and auto mains failure panels for critical loads, such as monitoring, surveillance, emergency equipment and communication services including aviation and obstruction indicators.
 BWSL exclusively uses energy saving illumination systems.

-Surveillance and Security
+Surveillance and security

 An intelligent bridge management system (IBS) provides traffic information, surveillance, monitoring and control systems.
 It comprises CCTVs, automatic traffic counters and vehicle classification system, variable message signs, remote weather information system and emergency telephones.
 The control centre is located near the toll plaza along with the electronic tolling controls.
 The control system uses fibre-optic cables running the entire span of the BWSL.
 Toll and advanced traffic management systems were installed.

 For traffic enforcement, the bridge includes facilities for vehicles to pull over when stopped by enforcement officers or in the event of a breakdown.

 The bridge uses mobile explosive scanners for vehicles travelling on the sea link.
 Scans take less than 20 seconds for each vehicle with sensors above and below the vehicles.
 Over 180 cars can be scanned per hour by each scanner.

 The pillars and the towers supporting the bridge are protected by buoys designed to withstand explosions and collisions.
 These inflated buoys surround each pillar of the sea link to avoid any damage.

 The BWSL is insured by New India Assurance.

 The bridge tower and the control centres feature lightning protection, designed to protect the bridge monitoring, communication and power equipment from possible surges.

 Accessibility

-The BWSL is not accessible to pedestrians, and was not designed for them, according to the MSRDC's Satish Gavai.
+Due to Safety considerations, the BWSL is not accessible to pedestrians, and was not designed for them, according to the MSRDC's Satish Gavai.
 Two-wheeled, including motorbikes and pedal bicycles, and three-wheeled vehicles are prohibited as well.
-If caught, riders of such vehicles are subjected to a penalty of ₹2000.
+If caught, riders of such vehicles are subjected to a penalty of ₹1200.
+Despite stringent security measures, there have been instances where bicyclists and pedestrians have entered from Worli side, as there is no toll booth present to prevent their entry, despite the presence of signages or warnings against entry of bicyclists and pedestrians.
+Patrolling is enforced however, to keep a check on such incidents.

+The exception to allow bicyclists on Bandra Worli Sea Link is only on the World Environment Day, where mass cycling is organized every year by Mumbai Police, or on days where permission is granted for various causes.
+On rest of the days of the year however, bicyclists can be penalized for riding on the Sea Link.
+However, citing the non provision of bicycles in the Motor Vehicles Act and the non requirement of licenses, riders have refused to pay penalties after being pulled over.
+The other tactic by the traffic cops to deter bicyclists from entering is seizing and impounding of bicycles as well as to deflate their tires along with detention of riders, which has earned criticism and ire, as it constitutes an act of misconduct by police personnel and violation of rights of those owning non-motorized vehicles.